 Measurement of gadolinium in clinical laboratories is not routinely conducted nor formally recommended by the FDA or any professional practice guidelines.
 “It should also be noted that there is no definitive or diagnostic test for gadolinium toxicity,” says Dr. Bornhorst.
-“Nevertheless, Mayo Medical Laboratories currently offers gadolinium testing in serum, urine, and dermal tissue.”
+“Nevertheless, Mayo Medical Laboratories currently offers gadolinium testing in serum, and urine.”

 The test is performed by inductively coupled plasma mass spectrometry (ICP-MS), which provides a total gadolinium concentration regardless of the form used.

 Serum testing may be useful to monitor exposure to gadolinium.
 Urine testing (either a 24-hour collection reported as micrograms of gadolinium per 24 hours, or a random collection, which is reported as micrograms of gadolinium per gram of creatinine) may be useful to assess chronic exposure and monitor effectiveness of dialysis.
 Dermal tissue also may be used to evaluate exposure to gadolinium.